 Who will be attending the King’s coronation?
 From world leaders to celebrities

-King Charles III and the Queen Consort will be crowned on Saturday, 6 May at Westminster Abbey.
+King Charles III and the Queen Consort is being crowned today, 6 May at Westminster Abbey.

 His Majesty's coronation will be attended by 2,000 guests including foreign monarchs from across the world.